Lawrenceville Domestic Violence Lawyer

 - Protected handoff locations (like a police station)

 - Prohibition of substance use 24 hours prior to visitation

 It is critical to head off any false allegation of domestic violence.
 Crystal Wright Law will push back against false allegations and build a strong defense in family court.
 Don’t sit back and let someone drag your name through the mud.
-Contact us today for your free consultation with a domestic violence attorney for legal advice.
+Contact us today for your consultation with a domestic violence attorney for legal advice.

 How Common is Domestic Violence?

 The CDC estimates that 1 in 5 women and 1 in 7 men are victims of domestic violence.
 In one reporting year, the U.S. Department of Justice found there were 2,340 domestic violence fatalities, including 1,640 women and 700 men.
 The same study found that children were living in the home in 38% of the domestic violence incidents against women and 21% of the homes for incidents against men.

 Do I Need a Divorce After a Domestic Violence Incident?